matrix-org/matrix-spec-proposals/proposals/4081-claim-fallback-keys-on-network-failure.md

 # MSC4081: Claim fallback key on network failures

+*Abstract: This MSC aims to increase the robustness of the Olm session setup protocol over federation.
+With this MSC, transient network failures over federation will not cause undecryptable messages due to failing to claim OTKs.*

 In order for clients to establish secure communication channels between devices, they need to "claim" one-time keys (OTKs) that were previously uploaded by the device they wish to talk to.
 One-time keys, as the name suggests, must only be used once.
 However, this presents several problems: